 If this sounds like what you are looking for and you’re looking for a place to start, I recommend reading about the Stairway to Seven Figures model that we focus on here.

 I grew up in a small town in Minnesota and spent my time doing things like growing pumpkins and participating in 4H.

 My introduction to selling online happened by chance in 2008 while I was at college at Winona State University.
-I was trying to sell textbooks I was finished with through a buy-back program, but the offer I got was extremely low – especially compared to what it cost to buy the books, even used.
+I was trying to sell my used textbooks to a buy-back program, but the offer I got was extremely low – especially compared to what it cost to buy the books, even used.

 I decided to try selling the books myself and was successful in getting more money for them.
-That got me thinking about all the other books that students were selling back for cheap, so I started offering them more and then reselling them myself.
+That got me thinking about all the other books that students were selling back at very low rates, so I started offering them more and then reselling them myself.

 I did what I could to make money off that opportunity, and overtime I started to think about whether it could be done with products other than textbooks.
 That’s what led me to learn about retail arbitrage.

 I continued to sell online through college, but when I graduated I took a full-time job as an accountant because I felt like I had to get a “real” job if I wanted to support myself.
 Like many people, I quickly grew frustrated with certain aspects of traditional employment, so I decided put more effort into my business.